 • knowledge of their sector and users through industry events, mentorship and by supporting self-led research

-• organisational and project management skills through qualifications like PRINCE2 and training you in different working methods like agile software development and Kanban
+• organisational and project management skills through qualifications like PRINCE2 and training in different working methods like agile software development and Kanban

 • presentation and communication skills through training courses and coaching.